OS2mo/os2mo/docs/manual-test-lib.rst

 16) Test that search is working (with and without wildcards)
 17) Check that it is not possible to create an org unit with an invalid date range
 18) Check that it is not possible to move an org unit to its own subtree
+19) Check that it is not possible to update an address to an empty value
-19) Check that the "History" button is working
+20) Check that the "History" button is working

 Testing temporality
 -------------------